ethereum-optimism/optimism/specs/derivation.md

 transaction][g-batcher-transaction] belonging to the block.
 This byte stream encodes a stream of [channel frames][g-channel-frame] (see the [Batch Submission Wire Format][wire-format] section for more info).

-This frames are parsed, then grouped them per [channel][g-channel] into a structure we call the *channel bank*.
+This frames are parsed, then grouped per [channel][g-channel] into a structure we call the *channel bank*.

 Some frames are ignored:

-- Frames where `frame.frame_number <= progress`, where `progress` is the number of the latest frame that was read.
+- Frames where `frame.frame_number <= highest_frame_number`, where `highest_frame_number` is the highest frame number
+  that was previously encountered for this channel.
     - i.e. in case of duplicate frame, the first frame read from L1 is considered canonical.
-- Frames past the end of the channel (i.e. past the first frame marked with `frame.is_last == 1`) are ignored.
+- Frames with a higher number than that of the final frame of the channel (i.e. the first frame marked with `frame.is_last == 1`) are ignored.
-    - These frames could still be written into the channel bank if we haven't seen the last frame yet.
+    - These frames could still be written into the channel bank if we haven't seen the final frame yet.
 But they will never be read out from the channel bank.

 ### Channel Bank